 How Do They Measure Up?

 Both Mounjaro and Ozempic effectively lower blood sugar levels, A1C levels and promote reductions in body weight.
-In Eli Lilly’s head-to-head trials, Mounjaro demonstrated superiority to Ozempic in measures of fat mass reduction and time to achieving A1C and weight reduction targets.
+In Eli Lilly’s head-to-head trials, Mounjaro demonstrated superiority to semaglutide in measures of fat mass reduction and time to achieving A1C and weight reduction targets.

 Mounjaro has therefore emerged as the clear winner in glycemic control and weight loss.